bplmaps/lmec-main-site/content/articles/welcome-emily-bowe.md

 In my free time, I tried to start making maps of my new city as a way of learning more about where I lived, but realized I didn't have access to the same GIS licenses I'd had in college.
 So, I started teaching myself some open-source geospatial programs and began tinkering with web development.
 By peeking inside of other projects that I admired, I taught myself how to build basic web apps and websites.

 When I came into graduate school, I was interested in finding some ways to bring together my professional experiences in architecture and urban development with my personal interests in web mapping, community-based data, and the creative storytelling powers of the internet.
 I found myself enrolled in classes in urban planning, sociology, data visualization, and design & technology.
-So, you can see why the work of the Map Center felt like finding kindred thinkers!
+So, you can see why the work of the Leventhal Center felt like finding kindred thinkers!

 **GN**: I've heard you call yourself a "map nerd", which is certainly a badge of honor around here.
 Can you point to a specific experience that might have piqued this interest?